-Figure 71.
+Figure 72.
 Register 9-AGC Register Map

-In receive mode, AGC is set to automatic AGC by default on power-up.
-The default thresholds are AGC\LOW\THRESHOLD = 30 and AGC\HIGH\THRESHOLD = 70.
-See the RSSI/AGC section for details.
-It is only necessary to program this register if AGC settings, other than the defaults, are required.

-AGC high and low settings must be more than 30 apart to ensure correct operation.

-An LNA gain of 30 is available only if LNA\MODE (DB25) is set to 0.
+- It is necessary to program this register only if AGC settings, other than the defaults, are required. - In receive mode, AGC is set to automatic AGC by default on power-up.
+The default thresholds are AGC_LOW THRESHOLD = 30 and AGC_HIGH_THRESHOLD = 70.
+See the RSSI/AGC section for details. - AGC high and low settings must be more than 30 apart to ensure correct operation. - An LNA gain of 30 is available only if LNA_MODE (R9_DB25) is set to 0.